dolphrehbein/SmartTrashcan/README.md

 # SmartTrashcan
 I made a prototype of a smart trashcan to improve municipal trash collection.

-__Features__:
+__Features:__
--Solar panel + LiPo battery + Particle Power shield for power -Ultra sonic sensor and IR sensor to measure the amount of trash -Accelerometer for auto wake when opening the lid
--GPS to publish location of trashcan
+*Solar panel + LiPo battery + Particle Power shield for power* *Ultra sonic sensor and IR sensor to measure the amount of trash* *Accelerometer for auto wake when opening the lid* *GPS to publish location of trashcan*
--iOS app to find the location of the trash can
+*iOS app to find the location of the trash can*

 **Here are the components used and connections:**